raotnameh/AML_Course/mid-sem/README.md

  pip install -r requirements.txt
 ```
 - quesiton.pdf has the questions for this assignment.
-- solution.pdf has all the derivations of question 1 and observations for question 2 for this assignment.
+- ans1.pdf has all the derivations of question 1.
+- ans2.pdf has all the observations for question 2.
 - mid-sem.ipynb has all the required code.
 - utils/ folder has the saved results for question 2.